Cloud-SPAN/experimental_design00-overview/index.md

 {: .prereq}

 ## Background
 Good experimental design is critical for 'omics experiments to ensure they generate data capable of addressing your research questions while controlling your reagent costs.
 There are choices to be made about sample preparation and storage, sequencing technologies, the numbers of technical and biological replicates and sequencing depth.
 All of these influence what downstream statistical analysis is possible and determine what generalisations can be made.
-A good experimental design, appropriate to the budget constraints, will ensure you make the relevant comparions with enough data to provide clear, publishable conclusions.
+A good experimental design, appropriate to the budget constraints, will ensure you make the relevant comparisons with enough data to provide clear, publishable conclusions.

 ## Learning outcomes

 Following completion of this module, learners will be able to:

-- describe why statistical design is important
+- Describe why statistical design is important
-- make informed choices about sequencing platforms
+- Make informed choices about sequencing platforms
-- make informed decisions about controls and replication
+- Make informed decisions about controls and replication
-- describe sequence coverage and depth
+- Describe sequence coverage and depth
-- critically evaluate their own 'omics experimental designs
+- Critically evaluate their own 'omics experimental designs

 # Course Overview